What’s inside:

 Charge capture remains one of the most vulnerable points in a hospital’s revenue cycle.
 Industry estimates suggest hospitals lose 1–2% of net revenue annually to missed or incomplete charge capture.
 Despite the stakes, hospitals are still relying on outdated tracking methods: barcode restrictions, delayed manual entry, and siloed hospital systems.
-These manual systems not only delay reimbursement, but they also create blind spots that compromise financial, operational, and clinical performance.
+These manual systems not only delay reimbursement but also create blind spots that compromise financial, operational, and clinical performance.

 That’s why hospitals are turning to real-time automation to modernize charge capture at the point of care.
 IDENTI Medical’s Snap&Go is one such solution: an AI-powered camera platform built on computer vision, machine learning, and real-time cloud integration.
 It automatically identifies, documents, and transmits item usage as it happens.
 By embedding intelligent automation directly into clinical workflows, Snap&Go replaces error-prone documentation with real-time, automated item tracking that enables near-complete charge capture and accurate, audit-ready data that strengthens financial performance and supports better decision-making across the organization.